 On TNO Insights you can read in-depth interviews and articles.
 Get inspired by TNO’s innovations!

+“People who have technology in their DNA and like to see their concepts and designs realised in an instrument or application”.
 Paul Verschoor is a TNO recruiter for the Industry unit, recruiting a wide range of technologists – from physicists to instrument makers.
 He tries to fit them all into multidisciplinary teams working on exciting new applications, especially for industry.

 “As for the TNO story, I tell candidates that we were founded by the Dutch government to put science at the service of society.
 We have a no profit motive and just about every field of technological application can be found in our nine units.
 But that doesn't make us a ministry of technology, on the contrary.
 And certainly not our Industry unit, which is mainly focused on commercial applications.